-As at 31 December 2018 and as at the date of this report, the Board of directors comprised six nonexecutive directors, five of whom were independent of the Investment Manager and its affiliates.
+As at 31 December 2018 and as at the date of this report, the Board of directors comprised six non-executive directors, five of whom were independent of the Investment Manager and its affiliates.

-The present members of the Board are listed on the inside back cover and their curriculum vitae are included on pages 13 and 14.
+The present members of the Board are listed on page 66 and their curriculum vitae are included on pages 17 and 18.
 In accordance with the provisions of the AIC Code, all directors should submit themselves for re-election at least every three years.
 In addition, as Mr Orrico is not independent of the Investment Manager, he is required by the FCA's Listing Rules to submit himself for re-election annually.
 However, in accordance with PIRC's published guidance and the 2019 AIC Code, all directors will continue to offer themselves for annual re-election for the foreseeable future.